StratosIlios/Smart-Fan-Arduino-project/README.md

 # Smart-Fan
-The Smart Fan is an Arduino project
-The Fan is working as long as the Ultrasonic Sensor is not blocked.
-In case that the Sensor is blocked by an obstacle, it tries to avoid it.
+The Smart Fan is an Arduino project.
+The Fan is working as long as the ultrasonic sensor is not blocked by an obstacle.
+In case that the sensor is blocked by an obstacle the motor is turned off and the sensor tries to avoid it.
+When free space is being found by the sensor, the motor is turned on again.
+In case that there are a lot of obstacles around the sensor, it scans continuously around the area searching for free space.
+The scanning covers a 180 degrees angle because the use of servo motor.